 A Captivating & Beautiful Blend of Art and Science

-Last week, at a photo shoot for our upcoming multi-seller collection, Anna and I happened upon a beautiful set of four antique botanicals that turned out to be attributed to Clarissa W. Munger.
+Last week, at a photo shoot for our upcoming multi-seller collection, Anna and I happened upon a beautiful set of four antique botanical prints that turned out to be attributed to Clarissa W. Munger.
 So…cue the rabbit hole!

 But wait, let’s take a step, or a hop, back.
 At Town & Sea, we’ve had the privilege of selling numerous beautiful botanicals of all ages and subjects, from flowers and birds to sea shells and herbs.